Top Oil Producers Stick With Modest Output Boost Despite Pressure - UrduPoint

 Top Oil Producers Stick With Modest Output Boost Despite Pressure

-Major oil producers on Thursday agreed to continue raising output moderately despite pressure from the United States and other big consumer nations to open up the taps much more decisively amid soaring prices
+Major oil producers agreed Thursday to continue modestly raising output despite pressure from the United States and other big consumer nations to open up the taps much more decisively amid soaring prices

-The 13 members of the Organization of Petroleum Exporting Countries and their 10 allies said in a statement that they reconfirmed "the decision to adjust upward the monthly overall production by 0.4 (million barrels per day) for the month of December 2021".
+The 13 members of the Organization of Petroleum Exporting Countries and their 10 allies reconfirmed a July decision to gradually step up production each month in a brief meeting via videoconference.

-The powerful producers led by Saudi Arabia and Russia in the so-called OPEC+ grouping gathered for less than two hours in their regular monthly meeting via videoconference.
+The powerful producers led by Saudi Arabia and Russia in the so-called OPEC+ will add 400,000 barrels per day in December, they said.

-Analysts had widely expected the grouping to re-affirm a decision in July to modestly step up production after slashing it steeply last year as the pandemic hit global markets.
+The decision aimed "to ensure a stable and a balanced oil market, the efficient and secure supply to consumers," the group said in a statement.

-The decision aimed "to ensure a stable and a balanced oil market, the efficient and secure supply to consumers," the statement said.
+The OPEC+ nations also pledged "to continue to adopt a proactive and transparent approach which has provided stability to oil markets."
+OPEC+ slashed production steeply last year as the pandemic hit markets, but has eased output cuts this year as the global economy slowly recovers.

 Other oil-consuming nations, such as India and Japan, have also called for more output to lower prices.